-7.1 What you should do if you feel you are being bullied or harassed by a member of the public or supplier (as opposed to a colleague)

-7.1.1 If you are being bullied or harassed by someone with whom you come into contact at work, please raise this with your nominated manager in the first instance or, with the clerk/or a councillor.
-Any such report will be taken seriously, and we will decide how best to deal with the situation, in consultation with you.

-7.2 What you should do if you feel you are being bullied or harassed by a councillor:

-- 7.2.1 If you are being bullied or harassed by a councillor, please raise this with the clerk/chief officer or the chair of the council in the first instance.
+- 7.1 What you should do if you feel you are being bullied or harassed by a member of the public or supplier (as opposed to a colleague)? - 7.1.1 If you feel you are being bullied or harassed by someone with whom you come into contact with whilst you are undertaking Council business, please raise this with your nominated manager in the first instance or, with the Chief Officer or Chairman of the Council.
+Any such report will be taken seriously, and we will decide how best to deal with the situation, in consultation with you. - 7.2 What you should do if you feel you are being bullied or harassed by a councillor? - 7.2.1 If you feel you are being bullied or harassed by a councillor, please raise this with the Chief Officer or the Chairman of the Council in the first instance.
 They will then decide how best to deal with the situation, in consultation with you.
 There are two possible avenues for you, informal or formal.
 The Informal Resolution is described below.
-Formal concerns regarding potential breaches of the Councillors Code of Conduct must be investigated by the Monitoring Officer. - 7.3 The council will consider reasonable measures to protect your health and safety.
-Such measures may include a temporary change in duties or change of work location, not attending meetings with the person about whom the complaint has been made etc.

-7.4 What you should do if you witness an incident you believe to harassment or bullying:

-7.4.1 If you witness such behaviour you should report the incident in confidence to the clerk/chief officer or a councillor.
+Formal concerns regarding potential breaches of the Councillors Code of Conduct must be investigated by the Monitoring Officer. - 7.3 The Council will consider reasonable measures to protect your health and safety.
+Such measures may include a temporary change in duties or change of work location, not attending meetings with the person about whom the complaint has been made etc. - 7.4 What you should do if you witness an incident you believe to harassment or bullying? - 7.4.1 If you witness such behaviour, you should report the incident in confidence to the Chief Officer or the Chairman of the Council.
 Such reports will be taken seriously and will be treated in strict confidence as far as it is possible to do so.

-7.5 What you should do if you are being bullied or harassed by another member of staff:
+7.5 What you should do if you are being bullied or harassed by an official?